This article was last updated on 23rd July 2021

 - satellite and space technologies;

 What steps can the Government take following a national security review?

 Following a national security assessment, the Government could decide to approve the transaction, approve the transaction subject to conditions, or prohibit the transaction (or order the transaction to be unwound if already implemented).
-Possible conditions include altering the amount of shares an investor is allowed to acquire, restricting access to commercial information, or controlling access to certain operational sites or works.
+Possible conditions include altering the number of shares an investor is allowed to acquire, restricting access to commercial information, or controlling access to certain operational sites or works.

 Timing and sanctions

 In terms of timing, the Act provides that where a proactive notification is made (either mandatory or voluntary), the Government has 30 working days to issue a "call-in" notice.
 Where a "call-in" notice is issued (including for non-notified transactions), the Government will have 30 working days to assess the transaction, which is extendable by an additional 45 working days if the Government reasonably believes that the investment poses a risk to national security.
-Beyond 75 working days, an additional period may be agreed between the Government and the acquirer.
-This contrasts with the existing public interest regime, under which the relevant minister sets individual timelines on a case by case basis.
+Beyond 75 working days, an additional period may be agreed upon between the Government and the acquirer.
+This contrasts with the existing public interest regime, under which the relevant minister sets individual timelines on a case-by-case basis.

 As noted above, there will be sanctions for non-compliance with the regime, which includes fines of up to 5% of worldwide turnover or £10 million – whichever is greater – and imprisonment of up to five years.